AustinBachurski/CS305-Assignment-1and2/README.md

 1. Clone the repository.
 1. Create a build directory: `cmake -B build`
 1. Build the project: `cmake --build build`
-1. Run the application: `./build/bin/assignment2`
+1. Run the application with the appropriate flags: `./build/bin/assignment3 <--algorithm_flag> <service_time>`

+#### Flags

+- `--RMS` *- Rate Monotonic Scheduler*
+- `--DMS` *- Deadline Monotonic Scheduler*
+- `--EDF` *- Earliest Deadline First Scheduler*
+- Following the algorithm flag, include the Service Time for each process as an integral value.
+> Usage example: `./build/bin/assignment3 --RMS 15`

 ## Output

-When running with the included `run.sh` shell script, the program will be executed and the output will be saved to a `.txt` file in the `output` directory as shown below.
+When running with the included `run.sh` shell script, the program will be executed and the output will be saved to a `.txt` file in the `output` directory for each algorithm.

-Remaining execution time for running jobs is described by the number of `.` characters following the job state.
-For example, a running job with 3 seconds of execution left is represented by `Running...`.

 ![Demo of running jobs.](screenshots/demo.png)